TomatenKuchenDEV/docs/docs/poll.md

 1. Open the channel you want to start the poll in.
 2. Run the `poll` slash or message command with the arguments you want.
 	- `time`*: The time limit on how the poll should last.
-Once the time runs out the results are shown.
+After that time was reached, users cannot vote anymore.
+Use `0` to let the poll run forever.
 	- `title`*: The title of the poll, e.g. "What's your favourite color?"
+If you're using the message command, you now need to insert the pipe separator (` | `) to split title and the possible options.
 	- `options`*: The options which the users can choose from, seperated by commands, e.g. `Red,Yellow,Green,Blue`
 	- `max_votes`: The amount of votes users have.
 By default every user can only select one option, this can be changed using this setting.
 	- `hide_votes`: Hides the "Votes" button below the embed so users cannot find out who voted for what.